talkhouse/noyes/README.md

 bandwidth on latency can be reduced to zero.

 ## Requirements:
-Almost any version of Ruby & rake.
+* Almost any version of Ruby & Rake
-Java, if you want to use the Java implementation
+* Java, if you want to use the Java implementation
-A C compiler if you want to use the C version
+* A C compiler if you want to use the C version

 Some of the utility scripts such as nrec may use sox, but none of the core routines use it.